Become a Safe Harbor for Victims of Emotional Abuse

 There are two main reasons the church has not been a safe harbor for victims of emotional abuse:

-- Few pastors, and even professional counselors, are trained to offer appropriate help to victims of emotional abuse.
+Few pastors, and even professional counselors, are trained to properly diagnose and treat emotional abuse, especially covert abuse.

-The result is secondary harm to the victim: more confusion, despair and even a loss of their faith in God.
+The result is secondary harm to the victim: more confusion, despair and a turning away from their faith, God and the church.

-In Part One, we will help you to better understand what emotional abuse is, how it presents itself in the context of marriage, and how to watch for signs of power and control dynamics – a key marker of emotional abuse.
-You will learn how to decipher what is really going on underneath the surface, and how use of language can reveal much more than the words themselves.
+Gain a deeper understanding of what emotional abuse is, how it presents itself in the context of marriage, and how to watch for signs of power and control dynamics – a key marker of emotional abuse.
+Learn how to decipher what is really going on underneath the surface, and how use of language can reveal much more than the words themselves.

-In Part Three, we talk about keeping God in view as we develop a path through common issues of spirituality, sex, separation, forgiveness, and reconciliation.
-We look at what successful follow-up care looks like, and how we can partner with you to provide continuity of care to help couples in their journey of intentional steps toward connection.
+In Part 3, we wrestle through complex issues that are not so black and white when viewed in the context of emotional abuse.
+Topics such as spirituality, sex, separation, forgiveness, and reconciliation.
+We look at what successful follow-up care looks like, and how we can partner with you to provide continuity of care for couples on the road to recovery.